Hunter87ff/Hunter87ff/README.md

 - 👋 Hi, I’m hunter87
-- 👀 I’m interested in python,css,js
+- 👀 Interested in python,css,js
-- 🌱 I’m currently learning discord.py
+- 🌱 Currently learning discord.py
 - 🎯 My aim to be a great developer.